-Rubik’s Puzzle Galaxy: RUSH – 600 (later ported to PC and Wii U. The other versions don’t have the Rubik’s name attached, but are the same game and cost less.)
+Rubik’s Puzzle Galaxy: RUSH – 600 (later ported to PC and Wii U. The other versions of RUSH don’t have the Rubik’s name attached, but are the same game and cost less.)

 Toki Tori – 1000 (a great game, but get it for less on another system!)

 Protothea – 1000 (a PC port dual-stick-style shooter with Wiimote aiming instead of mouse, or two sticks.)

 Balloon Pop Festival – 800 (I presume that this game is original, though there are many other Balloon Pop games out there for Wii, DS, 3DS, and especially iOS.)

 Bittos+ – 800 (also available for PC as Bittos-e, sold on the games’ website only)

 Retro City Rampage – 1000 (another good game also available on other platforms for this much or less, and with expanded content in the later DX release, which is not on Wii.)

 Spaceball: Revolution – 800